ImProver: Agent-Based Automated Proof Optimization: Introduction

-To this end, we study a new problem of \textit{automated proof optimization}: rewriting a proof so that it is correct and optimizes a criterion such as length or readability.
-We find that naively applying LLMs to proof optimization falls short, often resulting in incorrect or poorly optimized proofs.
-We develop various improvements that can be applied on top of a black-box language model, including Chain-of-States prompting--an analogy to chain-of-thought prompting~\citep{wei2022chain} that shows intermediate proof states--along with error-correction and retrieval.
+Our work shows that naively applying LLMs to proof optimization falls short, often resulting in incorrect or poorly optimized proofs.
+We develop various improvements that can be applied on top of a black-box language model, including Chain-of-States prompting -- an analogy to chain-of-thought prompting~\citep{wei2022chain} that shows intermediate proof states, contextual information, error-correction, and retrieval.
 We incorporate these into \methodname{}: a large language model agent that rewrites proofs to optimize arbitrary user-defined metrics in Lean.

-We test \methodname{} on rewriting real-world undergraduate theorems, competition problems, and research-level mathematics, finding that \methodname{} is capable of rewriting proofs so that they are substantially shorter, more readable, and more declarative in style.\footnote{Code is available at \redacted{\href{https://github.com/riyazahuja/ImProver}{https://github.com/riyazahuja/ImProver}.}}
+We test \methodname{} on rewriting real-world undergraduate theorems, competition problems, and research-level mathematics, finding that \methodname{} is capable of rewriting proofs so that they are substantially shorter and more declarative in style.\footnote{Code is available at \href{https://github.com/riyazahuja/ImProver}{https://github.com/riyazahuja/ImProver}.}